ethereum/remix-project/docs/static_analysis.md

 -   **For loop over dynamic array: Iterations depend on dynamic array's size**

 Loops that do not have a fixed number of iterations, for example, loops that depend on storage values, have to be used carefully: Due to the block gas limit, transactions can only consume a certain amount of gas.
-The number of iterations in a loop can grow beyond the block gas limit which can cause the complete contract to be stalled at a certain point.
-Additionally, using unbounded loops incurs in a lot of avoidable gas costs.
+The number of iterations in a loop can grow beyond the block gas limit which can stall the complete contract at a certain point.
+Additionally, using unbounded loops can incur in a lot of avoidable gas costs.
 Carefully test how many items at maximum you can pass to such functions to make it successful.

 _Example:_
 ```